-This one-of-a-kind book was a gift for a young cousin.
+This book was a gift for a young cousin.
 With all the painful complexities going on in the world, in this work I fell for simple, soft, and the spark of joy that comes from unfurling something new.
 The eight leaves of the book are the petals, based on the cosmos flower, each with a rubber-stamped word of affirmation.
 They are words I would want every child to grow into.
 The Flower Buddy can curl up and go to sleep, or stand tall and sway in the breeze.

 About the same size as a bedside table lamp